Program Director, International Peace & Security

 Stephen Del Rosso was recruited to the Corporation by President Vartan Gregorian from the Chicago Council on Foreign Relations, where he served as director of programs for one of the country’s largest and most active international affairs forums.
 Mr. Del Rosso’s previous foundation experience includes management of The Pew Charitable Trusts’ Global Security grantmaking program for almost six years and coordination of its final efforts in Eastern and Central Europe.
 A former career diplomat, Mr. Del Rosso served nearly 10 years in the U.S. Foreign Service, with overseas assignments in Central America and the Caribbean during the height of U.S. engagement in the region in the mid-1980s.
 In Washington, he had tours in the Department of State’s operations center and as staff officer to Secretary of State George P. Shultz, during which he also participated in numerous overseas missions.
 His other Foreign Service assignments included program coordinator of the National Democratic Institute for International Affairs, arms control legislative management officer, and director of the office of legislative operations.
 He was also a presidential management intern (now fellow) in the international affairs division of NASA, news producer at Voice of America, and principal staff assistant to Sir Julian Critchley, a British Member of Parliament.

-Mr. Del Rosso holds a PhD in political science from the University of Pennsylvania, an MALD from the Fletcher School of Law and Diplomacy, where he was an Earhart Fellow, a diploma in international studies from the Bologna Center of the Johns Hopkins School of Advanced International Studies, and a BA in English from Tufts University.
+Mr. Del Rosso holds a PhD in political science from the University of Pennsylvania, a Master of Arts in Law and Diplomacy from the Fletcher School of Law and Diplomacy, where he was an Earhart Fellow, a diploma in international studies from the Bologna Center of the Johns Hopkins School of Advanced International Studies, and a BA in English from Tufts University.

-He is a member of the board of the Norwegian Peacebuilding Resource Centre; chairman emeritus of the board of the Baltic-American Partnership Fund (an independent grantmaking foundation established by USAID and the Open Society Foundations); and an associate fellow at the Geneva Centre on Security Policy.
-He is also a member of Human Rights Watch Europe and Central Asia Advisory Committee, the Council on Foreign Relations, International Institute for Strategic Studies, American Political Science Association, and International Studies Association.
+He is a former member of the board of the Norwegian Peacebuilding Resource Centre; chairman emeritus of the board of the Baltic-American Partnership Fund (an independent grantmaking foundation established by USAID and the Open Society Foundations); and an associate fellow at the Geneva Centre on Security Policy.
+He is also a member of Human Rights Watch Europe and Central Asia Advisory Committee, the Council on Foreign Relations, International Institute for Strategic Studies, and International Studies Association.

-Mr. Del Rosso is married to Joy Miller Del Rosso, a senior nutrition advisor at Save the Children, and has two daughters, Tamara and Stephanie, both pursuing careers in the theater arts.
-He is the author of and contributor to various publications on international affairs and public policy, and has taught courses on nationalism and the international system.
+Mr. Del Rosso is married to Joy Miller Del Rosso, Knowledge Leadership and Learning Director at Alive & Thrive, an international nutrition initiative, and has two daughters, Tamara and Stephanie, both pursuing careers in the theater arts.
+He is the author of and contributor to various publications on international affairs and public policy, and teaches courses on nationalism and the international system.